andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 # Remix Markdown Setup
 ```

-We can do this using the `front-matter` package and one function call:
+We can do this using the `front-matter` package and just one function call:

 ```tsx
 import type { LoaderFunction } from 'remix';